fenago/Grokking-Deep-Learning/Lab_9.md

 ![](./images_12/15.png)

-Based on previous chapters, you should feel comfortable with computing a loss and backpropagating until you get to the gradients at layer_2, called layer_2_delta.
+Based on previous labs, you should feel comfortable with computing a loss and backpropagating until you get to the gradients at layer_2, called layer_2_delta.
 At this point, you might be wondering, "Which direction do I backprop in?"
 Gradients could go back to layer_1 by going backward through the identity matrix multiplication, or they